arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/features.md

 </Feature>

 <Feature title="5V Operating Voltage" image="power">
-The RA4M1 and the GPIOs of this board operates on 5V!
+The RA4M1 and the GPIOs of this board operates on 5 V.
 </Feature>

 <Feature title="LED Matrix" image="led">